6 Reasons Why Web Accessibility Is Good for Business

 The math is actually simple: Increased traffic (due to better placement in search results) + lower bounce rate (due to improved user-friendliness) = increased conversion (and potential profit).

-As a rule, traffic to your site is good and more traffic is even better.
-However, if your site is not user-friendly, visitors will likely leave it again without achieving what they are after, which results in a high bounce rate.
-We do not want that.
-Working with web accessibility offers both improved SEO and increased user-friendliness, which will ensure more traffic and a lower bounce rate.
-This will, ultimately, lead to an increased conversion rate.
+As a rule, traffic to your site is good, and more traffic is even better.
+However, if your site is not user-friendly, visitors will likely leave it without getting what they’re after.
+You don’t want that and we don’t want that.
+Working with web accessibility offers both improved SEO and increased user-friendliness, which will ensure more traffic, a lower bounce rate, and, best of all, better conversions.

-Lastly, with semantically correct code, you will also ensure that your digital solution is future-proof, as most new technologies, browsers, or browser updates focus increasingly on pages that can be read and understood by machine intelligence.
+With semantically correct code, you will also ensure that your digital solution is future-proof, as most new technologies, browsers, and browser updates focus increasingly on pages that can be read and understood by machine intelligence.